Antonine Wall: Modern preservation

 All sites are unmanned and open at all reasonable times.

 Mapping the wall

 The first capable effort to systematically map the Antonine Wall was undertaken in 1764 by William Roy, the forerunner of the Ordnance Survey.
 He provided accurate and detailed drawings of its remains, and where the wall has been destroyed by later development, his maps and drawings are now the only reliable record of it.
-In the 19th century, the Ordnance Survey showed the visible traces of the wall in some detail on its first and second edition maps at 25-inch and 6-inch scales, but no attempt was made at that date to undertake archaeological work.
+In the 19th century, the Ordnance Survey showed the visible traces of the wall in some detail on its first- and second-edition maps at 25-inch and 6-inch scales, but no attempt was made then to undertake archaeological work.